lazylantern/midgar-swift/README.md

 Midgar is available through CocoaPods and Carthage.

+### CocoaPods Setup

-To install it with CocoaPods, add the source and pod to your Podfile as follow:
+Add the source and pod to your Podfile as follow:

 ```ruby
 platform :ios, 'x.0'